12 Inspiring Civic Engagement Examples [Smart Initiatives]

 Why It Should Inspire You

 Wondering what your citizens think about your new website?
-Why not ask?
+Why not ask with a community satisfaction survey?

 After launching its new CivicPlus® municipal website, the Township of Radnor, PA integrated an opinion poll directly into its website to gather citizen user feedback.